akshyat02/profile-card/README.md

 # profile-card
-A glassomorphic 3d tilting profile card with gyroscope features by @akshyatpatra | Akshyat Patra
+A glassomorphic 3d tilting profile card with gyroscope features by @akshyat02 | Akshyat Patra